Cocoanetics/DTRichTextEditor/Documentation/Known Issues-template.markdown

 Performance
 ===========

-- There appears to a limit in size for the document coming from some involved CALayers becoming to big for iOS.
-This causes the entire screen to become black.
-- At present parsing a lengthy HTML is only half as performant as it could be on dual core CPUs.
 - On retina displays you might see the longer axis to be displayed in two steps.
 This is caused by `CATiledLayer` which limits the maximum tile size.